waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Ideas & Future Plans

 ## A. Agent Development Ideas
+- **Grind Session Manager Agent:** An agent that takes my party data and goals and recommends which Pokémon to lead with and what level to aim for before the next major battle.
 - **Code Debugger Agent v2:** An agent that analyzes my own common coding errors (e.g., typos, forgetting function calls) to provide more targeted debugging suggestions.
 - **Code Fixer Agent:** An agent that takes failing code and an error message, then proposes a specific, corrected code snippet.
-This would be a significant upgrade from simply suggesting debugging steps.
 - **Long-Term Battle Planner:** An agent that can help strategize for multi-stage fights or entire gyms, going beyond the turn-by-turn advice of the current `battle_strategist_agent`.
 - **Training Plan Advisor:** An agent that takes my full party roster and a target level, then suggests an optimal training order and potentially specific wild Pokémon to target for efficient leveling.

 ## B. Tool Development Ideas
+- **Mansion Puzzle Solver Tool:** A computational tool that can analyze the mansion's XML, identify switches and gates, and suggest an optimal sequence of actions to navigate the puzzles.
+- **Gate Puzzle Simulator Tool:** A tool to simulate the effects of a switch flip based on a hypothesized rule set, allowing for faster testing of puzzle logic.
 - **Pathfinding Diagnostics Tool:** A tool that takes a failing pathfinder call (start, end, impassable coords) and the map XML, then systematically analyzes the intended path tile-by-tile to pinpoint the exact coordinate and traversal rule that is failing.
-This would automate the manual debugging process I currently perform.
 - **Inventory Management Tool:** A tool that can categorize items, identify redundancies, and suggest items to store or sell to free up space.

 # V. Agent & Tool Refinement Log